aksenovaa/documentation/Concepts/FluxForms.md

 What you gain from using the Flux Form Component API instead of pure PHP arrays is first and foremost a more IDE-friendly way of creating forms: when you use the PHP API of Flux you have auto-completion of code and when you use the Fluid ViewHelper API you have auto-completion as an optional feature, by using XSD schemas.
-There's a [great guide for using XSD schemas in PHPStorm](http://buzz.typo3.org/teams/extbase/article/howto-autocompletion-for-fluid-in-phpstorm/) over at buzz.typo3.org - it uses Fluid Powered TYPO3's `schemaker` extension.
+There's a [great guide for using XSD schemas in PHPStorm](http://buzz.typo3.org/teams/extbase/article/howto-autocompletion-for-fluid-in-phpstorm/) over at buzz.typo3.org - it uses TYPO3 на базе Fluid's `schemaker` extension.
 The only API Flux provides which does not enable any immediate auto-completion is the TypoScript API.

 The Flux Form Component can be used to define Form structures for entire tables (effectively removing the need for TCA files) but